Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle

-which implies \eqref{eq5.35v65}.
-In Cases (b), (c), and (d), the proof proceeds similarly since $SO(3)$ is a compact group; indeed, passing to a subsequence we may assume that $R_n^j\rightarrow R_0$ and $R_n^l\rightarrow R_1$, which places us in the same situation as in Case (a).
+For Cases (b), (c), and (d), the proof proceeds similarly since $\operatorname{SO}(3)$ is a compact group.
+Indeed, by passing to a subsequence, we may assume that $R_n^j \to R_0$ and $R_n^l \to R_1$, placing us in a situation analogous to Case (a).